 That said, Mykonos also has a reputation as a party island, so stay away from Paradise Beach — 4 miles south of the capital, Mykonos Town.

 Instead, hire a car and head to the beach of Lia — 9 miles east of the capital — or Fokos — 8 miles northeast of the capital.
 Both are completely non-commercialized and have no sunbeds or facilities, just fantastic golden stretches of sand and crystal-clear sea.

 It’s worth noting that both Santorini and Mykonos have beautiful beaches with beach bars where you can get a quiet drink and enjoy your beach time with your partner, friends, or family.

 Pro Tip: Take your own water, food, and an umbrella as there’s no natural shade nor any concessions.

 By contrast, Santorini does not have the white stretches of beaches one usually equates with Greece.
 As it’s a volcanic island, expect to find black and red sand and rocks, such as Red Beach with its red rocks.
 The beach’s small size means it gets very busy in season and is only accessible by walking down from the car park at the top; hence, many people decide to photograph the beach by taking one of the many boat trips from Akrotiri Port.

-Pro Tip: If you do choose to frequent the beaches of Santorini -- and if you’re into snorkeling, you should because there are many fascinating underwater rock formations here -- then bring aqua socks or waterproof sandals.
+Pro Tip: If you do choose to frequent the Santorini beaches — and if you’re into snorkeling, you should because there are many fascinating underwater rock formations here — then bring aqua socks or waterproof sandals.